Analysis | A central part of the DeSantis praise carries a big asterisk

 If the estimate is correct and 345,000 more people moved to Florida from last April to this one, that’s actually lower than the net migration in the preceding 12-month period.
 It’s lower, in fact, than any period since April 2016 to April 2017, well before DeSantis was governor.

 It seems fair to assume that part of that decline was itself a function of the pandemic.
 Most people were not up and moving between states last year, for obvious reasons.
-But it also means that any anecdotal reports about people surging into Florida are, for now, hard to substantiate as reflecting a broad embrace of DeSantis’s policies.
+But it also means any anecdotal reports about people surging into Florida are, for now, hard to substantiate as reflecting a broad embrace of DeSantis’s policies.

-The more interesting aspect of the Journal’s numbers is that the state’s population growth is expected to slow down, according to the most recent state data.
+The more interesting aspect of the Journal’s numbers is that the state’s population growth is expected to slow, according to the most recent state data.
 But that’s because of an unusual increase in the number of deaths in the state.

 Data on population shifts in Florida go back to the early 1950s.
 For decades, the natural population change in the state — that is, births and deaths — was net positive, meaning more people were born than died.
 But that has been trending downward in recent years and, in the period from April 2019 to April 2020, dipped negative for the first time.
-In the 2020-to-2021 period, it’s estimated that almost 22,000 more Floridians will have died than been born, also probably to some extent a reflection of the pandemic.
+In the 2020-to-2021 period, it’s estimated almost 22,000 more Floridians will have died than been born, also probably to some extent a reflection of the pandemic.

 As you can see, that negative trend is expected to continue.
 Florida is one of the country’s oldest states, thanks in large part to that migration from other parts of the country.
-But it means that the natural population change will continue to drop lower over time.
+But it means the natural population change will continue to drop over time.

-The state also predicts that migration itself will drop, having hit a high in that 2019-2020 period.
+The state also predicts migration itself will drop, having hit a high in that 2019-2020 period.
 It’s predicted that the number of people moving to the state each year will hover around 255,000 beginning in about a decade, even as 40,000 more Floridians die than are born.

 By that point, the state will be growing less than 1 percent each year.